 UCUES — University of California Undergraduate Experience Survey.
 UCUES is a biennial survey that solicits undergraduate opinions on all aspects of the UC experience.
 See Data Glossary entry below for more information.

-The Association of American Universities (AAU) is an association of 62 leading public and private research universities in the United States and Canada.
-A list of the institutions can be found in Table 6 of this glossary.
+The Association of American Universities (AAU) is an association of 69 leading public and private research universities in the United States and Canada.
 Membership in AAU is by invitation and is based on the high quality of programs of academic research and scholarship and undergraduate, graduate and professional education in a number of fields.
 Throughout this report, the two AAU institutions in Canada are excluded from the “Non-UC AAU Public” group because they do not submit data to the U.S. Department of Education, the source of the AAU data used here.
-For more information, visit www.aau.edu.
+For more information, visit the Association of American Universities website.

 The CPI is a measure of inflation experienced by consumers, and an important indicator of the condition of the economy.
 It can be used to adjust other economic data for changes in price level and to convert them into inflation-free dollars.
 For example, retail sales and income data are "deflated" to assess their "real" movements over time.
 This report uses the calendar year average of the CPI-W (CA), which is the Consumer Price Index for Urban Wage Earners and Clerical Workers.
-For more information on the CPI-W (CA), visit http://www.dof.ca.gov/Forecasting/Economics/Indicators/Inflation/
+For more information on the CPI-W (CA), visit the State of California Department of Finance webpage.

 The National Student Clearinghouse reports on all institutions that a student has attended or received a degree/credential at.
 Estimates are conservative due to imperfect matching of students.
-For more information, visit http://www.studentclearinghouse.org/.
+For more information, visit the National Student Clearinghouse website.

 Visual/Performing Arts English Literature Foreign Languages Philosophy History Liberal Arts |